vamsireddy22/vamsireddy22.github.io/_posts/2020-04-21-hello-engineering.markdown

 ---
 layout: post
-title:  "Here's Why"
+title:  "Hello Folk's"
 date:   2020-04-20 21:32:40 +0530
 img:
-description: Why I am here today? you wanna know then why you are starring at me hit me up!
+description: Why I am here today?
+You wanna know?
+Then why you are starring at me?
+Hit me up!
 ---

-Since my childwood I am tired of listening the words **"You can't do that!"**.
-After listening this word i want shout like  **Yes, I  am, I can, I will if not me then who?**.
+Since my childhood I am tired of listening to words like **"You can't do that!"**.
+After listening so, i wanted to shoutout **Yes, I  am, I can, I will if not me then who?**.

-Okay **Whom I am ?**, ho sorry How would you know that?
+Okay **Who am I ?**, oops sorry How would you know that?

 ![vamsi]({{"/assets/img/vamsi.jpg"}})

-Well I am **Vamsi** an undergraduate student in [GPREC](https://gprec.ac.in).
-I know you are not expecting that from me.
-Here, we go I am a self-thought minded guy, I always follow 3 E's principle.
-Well what is 3 E's principle?
+Well I am **Vamsi** an undergraduate student at [GPREC](https://gprec.ac.in).
+I know you were not expecting that from me.
+Here we go, I am a self-thought minded guy, I always follow 3 E's principle.
+Well what is my 3 E's principle?
 >1.
 Explore
 >2.
 Experiment
 >3.
 Experience